Allan Pinkerton: After the war

 Following Pinkerton's services for the Union Army, he continued his pursuit of train robbers, including the Reno Gang.
 He was hired by the railroad express companies to track outlaw Jesse James, but after Pinkerton failed to capture him, the railroad withdrew their financial support and Pinkerton continued to track James at his own expense.
 After James allegedly captured and killed one of Pinkerton's undercover agents (who was working undercover at the farm neighboring the James family's farmstead), he abandoned the chase.
 Some consider this failure Pinkerton's biggest defeat.
 In 1872, the Spanish Government hired Pinkerton to help suppress a revolution in Cuba which intended to end slavery and give citizens the right to vote.
 If Pinkerton knew this, then it directly contradicts statements in his 1883 book The Spy of the Rebellion, where he professes to be an ardent abolitionist and hater of slavery.
 The Spanish government abolished slavery in 1880 and a Royal Decree abolished the last vestiges of it in 1886.

 Personal life

 Pinkerton married Joan Carfrae (1822–1887), a singer from Duddingston, in Edinburgh on March 13, 1842.
 They remained married until his death.
 They had six children: Isabella, William, Joan, Robert, Mary, and Joan.
+His daughter Joan Pinkerton Chalmers married William J. Chalmers, the son of Allis-Chalmers co-founder Thomas Stuart Chalmers.

 Death

 Pinkerton died in Chicago on July 1, 1884.
 It is usually said that Pinkerton slipped on the pavement and bit his tongue, resulting in gangrene.
-Contemporary reports give conflicting causes, such as that he succumbed to a stroke – he had a year earlier – or to malaria, which he had contracted during a trip to the Southern United States.
+Contemporary reports give conflicting causes, such as that he succumbed to a stroke – he had one a year earlier – or to malaria, which he had contracted during a trip to the Southern United States.
 At the time of his death, he was working on a system to centralize all criminal identification records; such a database is now maintained by the Federal Bureau of Investigation.